Manu1909/got-showcase/README.md

 https://awoiaf.westeros.org/index.php/List_of_houses

 # License
-This is licensed by the MIT license - for details see: LICENSE
+This is licensed by the MIT license - for details see: [License](https://opensource.org/licenses/MIT)